CMPSC403-AlleghenyCollege-Fall2021/lab02/README.md

 ## Summary

-Designed for use with [GitHub Classroom](https://classroom.github.com/), this repository contains the assignment for Laboratory 1 assignment in Computer Science 403.
+Designed for use with [GitHub Classroom](https://classroom.github.com/), this repository contains the assignment for Laboratory 2 assignment in Computer Science 403.

-This laboratory assignment invites you to work individually to complete "Shells and Privilege Escalation" module on TryHackMe.
+This laboratory assignment invites you to work individually to participate in the assembly cracking challenge and to complete "Buffer Overflow" room on TryHackMe.
 You are also responsible for writing a detailed reflection, stored in the file `reflection.md`.
 This is a Markdown file that must adhere to the standards described in the [Markdown Syntax Guide](https://guides.github.com/features/mastering-markdown/).

 ## Objectives

-To learn and apply concept of privilege escalation to be able to identify how a system can be made vulnerable.
-To get a hands-on practice exploiting different types of machines through various vulnerabilities and misconfigurations.
+To practice inspecting assembly code.
+To further learn and examine the idea of buffer overflows to be able to identify how that specific vulnerability can be exploited.

 ## Code of Conduct